Mtlayones/lolcode-interpreter/README.md

 # LOLCode Interpreter

 ### Description
-- This is the repository of the lolcode interpreter which was the final requirement of a certain course subject.
-This is deployed and can be accessed through this: [LOLCode Interpreter](https://lolcode-by-utotcode.netlify.app/)
+- This is the repository of the lolcode interpreter.
+Deployed and can be accessed through this: [LOLCode Interpreter](https://lolcode-by-utotcode.netlify.app/)

 ### Authors:
 - Mark Adrian Layones